Kong/kongponents/docs/components/modal.md

 ```

 :::tip NOTE
 KModal takes care of placement and spacing between the buttons when using `footer-actions` slot.
-However, should you want to mimic that container behaviour using, for example, [`footer`](#footer) slot, we recomend you use `$kui-space-40` [design token](https://github.com/Kong/design-tokens) for spacing between the buttons and place the container containing the buttons on the right using `margin-left: $kui-space-auto;` rule.
+However, should you want to mimic that container behaviour using, for example, [`footer`](#footer) slot, we recomend you use `kui-space-40` [design token](https://github.com/Kong/design-tokens) or `8px` for spacing between the buttons and place the container containing the buttons on the right using `margin-left: auto;` rule.
 :::

 ### content

 By default KModal provides you with the standard layout: modal header (optional), content section and footer.
 However, should you need to make a custom modal, you can use `content` slot for your content.
-It will provide you with just a padded container with white background.
+It will provide you with just a wrapper container with white background.

 :::warning IMPORTANT
 Focus-trap requires at least one tabbable element to be present in modal at all times.
 You can learn more about what elements are considered tabbable [here](https://github.com/focus-trap/tabbable).
 Make sure your modal has at least one element with non-negative `tabindex` attribute (for example close icon with `role="button"` and `tabindex="0"` attributes).